shaun270/Agentic-search-challenge/README.md

 Groups duplicate entities by fuzzy name matching (substring and prefix), then merges each group into one record by picking the longest non-null value per field.
 No LLM call — deterministic and instantaneous.
 Results are sorted by confidence and filtered to drop entities where more than 60% of fields are null.

 ### Semantic Cache (`cache.py`)
-Before Stage 1 runs, the query is embedded with `all-MiniLM-L6-v2` and compared against previously cached queries in a FAISS index.
-A cosine similarity above 0.85 triggers a cache hit and returns the stored result instantly.
-The index and result store are persisted to disk so the cache survives server restarts.
+Before Stage 1 runs, the query is embedded with `all-MiniLM-L6-v2` and compared against previously cached queries in a Postgres pgvector database.
+A cosine similarity indicating a score above 0.85 triggers a cache hit and returns the stored result instantly.
+The data is persisted in Postgres so the cache survives server restarts.

 ## Technical Decisions